 Notice below (center) where I snapped off a flower, leaving the ovary exposed.
-This will develop into a seed pod.
+This will become a seed pod.

-All told, it takes about 50 days for the seed pods to finally harden and dry out.
-Then, at the end of the season, the pods split open at the seams to release a bunch of black seeds.
-This explains why you’ll often find daylilies growing in odd places, far from where you may have planted them.
+Eventually, the seed pods harden and shrink in size – (if you shake them, you can hear the seeds rattle).
+Finally, the lobes split open at the seams, often flinging a bunch of black seeds into the distance.
+This explains why you’ll sometimes find daylilies growing far from where you originally planted them.

 Of course, if you are planning to grow more daylilies, seed pods are a good thing.
-I suggest leaving a few on the plant.
-But if you’re interested in extending the blooming season, it’s important to remove them.
-Why?
-Because, if the plant is spending its energy forming seeds, there is little left to produce flowers.
-Removing seed pods not only conserves energy, but it also redirects the plant to produce more flowers.
+It makes sense to leave some on the plant.
+But if you’re interested in extending the flowering season, it’s important to remove them.
+Remember, if the plant is spending its energy forming seeds, there is little left to produce blooms.

 So, when snapping off the spent daylily, make sure to remove the entire flower at its base, including the developing seed pod.
-Then, once the stalk is done flowering, cut it to the ground.
+Once the stalk is done flowering, cut it to the ground.
 It won’t be producing any more blooms this year.

 DAYLILY BLOOMS NEED FOOD AND WATER

 To perform at their best, daylilies need food and water.
-Feeding your plants in both spring and fall feeding can also have a positive impact on blooming while strengthening plants for the winter.
-And while most daylilies are relatively drought tolerant, the more water you give them, the better the blooms.
+Feeding your plants in both spring and fall will not only increase flower bud production, but also strengthen the roots for the winter.
+And, though most daylilies are relatively drought tolerant, the more water you give them, the better the blooms.
 One has only to look at the moisture-packed flower itself as proof.